 To learn more about periodontics and ask periodontal dentistry questions to local dentists on this topic - you can use our live dental chat at DentalChat and get personalized advice for your situation.
 Also, we can use Local TeleDental Consult Online Service with us.

-If your gums bleed after brushing your teeth or your gums easily bleed when floss, then you may have some level of gingivitis.
+If your gums bleed after brushing your teeth or your gums easily bleed when flossing, then you may have some level of gingivitis.

 People who do not treat their gingivitis disease early may end up with a more severe form of gum disease called periodontitis.
 We get many periodontal dental questions online at DentalChat.
 We will discuss the various forms of periodontal disease and periodontics treatment that periodontists use to treat this severe form of gum disease.
 Our goal with our dental blogs is to provide general information that hopefully our readers and users can understand.
 If anyone thinks that they may have some form of gum disease, it is highly recommended to visit your local dentist/dental office.
 Get a dental exam and the appropriate dental treatment.